Showing top 0 results 0 results found

-You can spend ages on arming up your bot with answers to multiple questions.
+You can spend ages arming up your bot with answers to multiple questions.
 But at the end of the day, you won’t be able to prepare it to solve all the world’s problems.
-However, you can prepare it to know how to behave well when unexpected happens.
+However, you can prepare it to know how to behave well when an unexpected happens.

 Instead of making a bot say “I don’t understand” every time it doesn’t get the input, you can equip it with a set of witty answers.
 They can make a user laugh and encourage them to chat even though they haven’t got the answer.

 It’s also good to create a simple answer such as “I’m only a bot, and I’m still learning.
 Would you like to contact a human agent?”, and offer a button-based menu that lets a person contact an agent, set up a call or create a ticket.

 The study shows that around 10% of bots receive “I love you” or “I hate you” type of messages.
 About 12% of users ask to tell them a joke.
 Most of them also tend to write “thank you” after getting help from a bot.

 Knowing that you can prepare some clever responses for your bot that will help to keep the conversation up and amaze the users.
 Take an example from Siri: